How to use risk workflows: JupyterLab Desktop setup

 How to use risk workflows: JupyterLab Desktop setup#

 As an alternative to the command-line based steps, an environment for running the workflow notebook can be created with JupyterLab Desktop.
-This setup requires more steps but does not have access to a command line environment as a prerequisite.
+This setup requires more steps, but does not require having access to a command line environment from the beginning.

 Note